baggyg/BendyVR/README.md

 - Open 'TeamBeefInstaller.Exe' and click Install
 - Either Run the game as usual or by clicking the "Start Game" button in the Installer.

+## Troubleshooting

+If anyone is having an issue with BendyVR install, please follow the below process:

+- first ensure the Mod files are on the same drive as the game itself.
+If not use the uninstall, move the files to the same drive (anywhere in the same drive), then click the install button again.
+- Ensure the BepInEx window starts when starting the game.
+If it doesn't then the links are wrong and check doorstop_config.ini from your game folder to see where it is looking and send this across.
+If there is any odd characters, this could be causing an issue and we suggest uninstalling (from the Installer), copying the mod to the root of that drive (I.e. C:/BendyInstall) and then installing again.
+- If BepInEx is working then send across any errors this shows (ideally a screenshot of the whole window)

 ## Requirements

 - A compatible version of Bendy and the Ink Machine.
 Currently that's version 1.1.2.
 This version is available in these stores: